mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/storage/external-storage/dvdi/index.md

 ## External volumes

-To troubleshoot external volumes, consult the agent or system logs.
-If you are using REX-Ray on DC/OS, you can also consult the `systemd` journal for the `dcos-rexray.service` unit logs.
+To troubleshoot external volumes, see the agent or system logs.
+If you are using REX-Ray on DC/OS, you can also see the `systemd` journal for the `dcos-rexray.service` unit logs.